lukasvozda/icblog/README.md

-# IC BLOG sample pp
+# IC BLOG sample app
 This project was created as a sample app for the Internet Computer so new developers to the ecosystem have some working examples to learn from.

+You can try running version of this project on this link: [https://gaqra-oqaaa-aaaah-qc4qa-cai.ic0.app](https://gaqra-oqaaa-aaaah-qc4qa-cai.ic0.app)

 ### Backend
 The project consist of a backend written in Motoko programming language, that has been designed specifically for writing smart contracts on the Internet Computer Protocol.
 You can find backend code in the cansiters/blog/main.mo file.

 Backend defines a Post type, HashMap database and methods for CRUD interace.
-You can find it in the frontend directory.

 ### Frontend
 The front-end is written using the Svelte framework.
 There are Routes for Create, Read, Update, Delete, List posts.
 You can find it in the frontend/routes directory.